-Membership in the SGS Technical Network is being funded through the Texas Education Agency.
+Membership in the SGS Technical Network is funded through the Texas Education Agency.

 4. Who attended the SGS Summit and where was it held?

-The districts selected for Cohort 1 are: Midland ISD, El Paso ISD, San Antonio ISD, South San Antonio ISD, Galveston ISD, Manor ISD, Fort Worth ISD and Spring Branch ISD.
+Districts selected from Cohort 1 include Midland ISD, El Paso ISD, San Antonio ISD, South San Antonio ISD, Galveston ISD, Manor ISD, Fort Worth ISD and Spring Branch ISD.
 All of these districts sent representatives to Austin, TX to participate in the SGS Summit at the end of June 2017.
 Participants for Midland ISD were Superintendent Orlando Riddick, Board President Rick Davis, Chief Academic Officer Patrick Jones, Executive Director of Accountability Dr. Elise Kail and Community Member and President of Educate Midland Laura Roman.
 This group was able to hear from leading experts from across the country.